 The maintenance of all rock drills follows the same routine.
-First clean the exterior of the drill then make a quick visible check to look for items requiring a minor repair that could have shut the drill down before disassembly of the drill.
+First clean the exterior of the drill then make a quick visible check to look for items requiring a minor repair that could have shut the drill down before stripping the drill down.
 (EG worn chuck bushing, broken water tube, air connection missing or damaged, water valve loose, water connection damaged or missing, side rod nut missing or broken side rod).
 If no visible problem exists connect the air line with the leg still connected to the drill and start the drill up on low throttle if possible.
 Look into the front end to check the end of the piston for rotation and check the action of the leg using the control handle.
 Listen for leaking air.
-If the problem is still not evident shut the drill down disconnect the air line and disassemble the drill examining the parts as they are removed.
+If the problem is still not evident shut the drill down disconnect the air line and strip the drill down examining the parts as each is removed.
 Clean the parts, inspect each part in detail, replace damaged parts, rebuilt and test the drill.
 Most drill shops lack sophisticated measuring equipment to accurately gauge wear on components.
 An experienced drill doctor relies on his experience to visually check parts for wear and to test for "fit, feel, and function" to determine if the parts should be replaced or not.
 Parts can be assessed using simple, but effective work shop practices and knowledge gained over years of experience.

-must be thoroughly cleaned in a suitable pump driven solvent wash tank, and blown clean.
+NOTE: After unit is completely disassembled and prior to full inspection all components must be thoroughly cleaned in a suitable pump driven solvent wash tank, and blown clean.